BDC Hamburger Icon

 Yes.
 Even though the partnership is dissolved, you and your partner(s) can be sued during and after the dissolution process under certain circumstances.

-If your general partnership entered into contracts with other individuals or businesses, you and your partners can still be held liable after dissolution.
+If your general partnership entered contracts with other individuals or businesses, you and your partners can still be held liable after dissolution.
 If those contracts don’t include terms that absolve you and your partners of a breach if the partnership is dissolved, your partnership as a whole (or each individual partner) can be sued even after dissolution.

 BDC Logo